Fred Uhlman: Biography

-Nine months after the outbreak of the Second World War, Uhlman, with thousands of other enemy aliens, was, in June 1940, interned by the British Government, in Hutchinson Camp on the Isle of Man.
-Here he met the artist Kurt Schwitters as fellow internee, who took his portrait.
+Nine months after the outbreak of the Second World War Uhlman, with thousands of other enemy aliens, was, in June 1940, interned by the British Government in Hutchinson Camp on the Isle of Man.
+Here he met the artist Kurt Schwitters, a fellow internee, who took his portrait.
 He was released six months later and reunited with his wife and with his daughter, Caroline, who was born while he was interned.

 Uhlman had his first solo exhibition at the Galerie Le Niveau in Paris in 1935.
-In London he exhibited at the Zwemmer Gallery in 1938, from then on he exhibited regularly in one man shows as well as mixed exhibitions throughout Britain.
+In London he exhibited at the Zwemmer Gallery in 1938, and from then on he exhibited regularly in one-man shows as well as mixed exhibitions throughout Britain.
 A retrospective exhibition of his work was held at the Leighton House Museum in London in 1968.
-His work is represented in many important public galleries, including the Fitzwilliam Museum in Cambridge and Victoria & Albert Museum in London.
+His work is represented in many public galleries, including the Fitzwilliam Museum in Cambridge and the Victoria & Albert Museum in London.

 Uhlman's memoirs, The Making of an Englishman, were published in 1960.

 His novel Reunion was published in 1971.
-Virtually ignored when first published, it was re-published in 1977 to critical acclaim, drawing praise from Arthur Koestler, who wrote the introduction to this beautifully executed edition, far easier on the eye than the earlier Adam edition of 1971.
-Reunion is about the forces that end the friendship and childhood of Hans Schwarz, the son of a Jewish doctor in pre-World War II Germany, and Count Konradin von Hohenfels an upper class schoolmate with whom Hans becomes infatuated.
+Virtually ignored when it was first published, it was re-published in 1977 to critical acclaim, drawing praise from Arthur Koestler, who wrote the introduction to this edition.
+Reunion is about the forces that end the friendship and childhood of Hans Schwarz, the son of a Jewish doctor in Nazi Germany, and Count Konradin von Hohenfels, an upper-class schoolmate with whom Hans becomes infatuated.
 The short, poetic narrative chronicles their intense, innocent friendship and concludes with a revelation that counters superficial judgements about human character.